yangh567/level4-project/src/manual.md

             https://drive.google.com/drive/folders/1oDvK3zpNO8zhLv4k9I1woT0xthrKGdAW?usp=sharing

             and put them at data/processed folder
-            then, run "sudo apt install r-base-core" to install Rscript and run "requirement.r" to install necessary packages and "Rscript maf2sbs_change.fixID.r" to generate the "sample_id.sbs.organ.csv" file which you can find here:
+            then,get into processed folder and run "sudo apt install r-base-core" to install Rscript and run "Rscript requirement.r" to install necessary packages and "Rscript maf2sbs_change.fixID.r" to generate the "sample_id.sbs.organ.csv" file which you can find here:

             https://drive.google.com/file/d/1kk0PercSGP2-vewuwpFat-9zs5fixhzm/view?usp=sharing.

             (you will need to install devtools,remotes,BiocManager,sigminer,BSgenome.Hsapiens.UCSC.hg38,maftools and PoisonAlien/TCGAmutations)

-            also,if you have used r to generate "sample_id.sbs.organ.csv", to generate the cross_validation data set and validation data set for validation, you will need to run the prepared_data.py under "src/classification-feature-extraction/" to generate the stratified sampled files for performing
+            also,if you have used r to generate "sample_id.sbs.organ.csv",in order to generate the cross_validation data set and validation data set for validation, you will need to run the prepared_data.py under "src/statistics/" to generate the stratified sampled files for performing
             5-fold cross validation for evaluation (5 validation data set and 1 validation dataset)using command "python prepared_data.py".)

-2. Run heatmap_similarity.py under "data/similarity" to visualize the similarity of mutational signatures in "processed/class_graphs" folder using command "python heatmap_similarity.py".
+2. Run heatmap_similarity.py under "data/similarity_heatmap" to visualize the similarity of mutational signatures and store the file at "processed/class_graphs" folder using command "python heatmap_similarity.py".

-3. Run generate small data to obtain the matrix only contains the gene mutation status of the driver gene we need to investigate on
+3. Run "python generate_small_data.py" under "src/statistics" to obtain the matrix only contains the gene mutation status of the driver gene we need to investigate on

-3. Run the static_gene_prob.py under "src/statistics" directory using
+4. Run the static_gene_prob.py under "src/statistics" directory using
-   "python statistic_gene_prob.py" to get the mutation frequency of each gene in each cancer to help with extracting the frequently mutated driver gene in each cancer to use them in the experiment performed under each folder.
+   "python statistic_gene_prob.py" to get the mutation frequency of each gene in each cancer to help with extracting the frequently mutated driver gene in each cancer for future experiments.

 Part 2 : To see the classification result of gene without using feature extraction

-(This is just instruction of running the research file to investigate on the analysis of cancer classification and gene mutation status classification)
+(This is just instruction of running the research files to investigate on the analysis of cancer classification and gene mutation status classification as well as the ranking of gene in each cancer)

-1. Run classify_cancer_type_pytorch.py under "src/classification" to performing the training of classifier on the cancer and evaluate on the model using "python classify_cancer_type_pytorch.py".
+1. Run "python classify_cancer_type_pytorch.py" under "src/classification_cancer_gene_analysis" to performing the training of classifier on the cancer and evaluate on the model.

-2. Run classify_gene_type.py under "src/classification" to performing the training of classifier on the gene mutation status and evaluate on the model using "python classify_gene_type.py".
+2. Run "python classify_gene_type.py" under "src/classification_cancer_gene_analysis" to performing the training of classifier on the gene mutation status and evaluate on the model .

-3. Run analysis.py under "src/classification" to normalize the selected weights and performing ranking top 5 frequently mutated gene for each cancer types by finding intersections and using "python analysis.py".
+3. Run "python analysis.py" under "src/classification_cancer_gene_analysis" to normalize the selected weights and performing ranking top 5 frequently mutated gene for each cancer types by finding intersections.

-4. Run read_npy.py under "src/statistics" to generate the heatmap of the sbs signature weights in each cancer and each gene using "python read_npy.py".
+4. Run "python heatmap_generator.py" under "src/classification_cancer_gene_analysis" to generate the heatmap of the sbs signature weights in each cancer and each gene for this experiment.

-Part 3 : To see the classification result of gene using feature extraction of sbs sig weights obtained from cancer classification
+Part 3 : To see the classification result of gene using the feature extraction of sbs sig weights obtained from cancer classification

-(This is instruction of running the research file of using top 10 weighted sbs signature in the cancer to classifiy on the top 5 frequently mutated driver gene in that cancer)
+(This is instruction of running the research file of using top 10 weighted sbs signature in each cancer to classifiy on the top 5 frequently mutated driver gene in that cancer)

-1. Run classify_cancer_type_pytorch.py under "src/classification-feature-extraction" to performing the training of classifier on the cancer and evaluate on the model as well as extracting signature weights using "python classify_cancer_type_pytorch.py".

-2. Run classify_gene_type.py under "src/classification-feature-extraction" to performing the training of classifier on the gene mutation status and evaluate on the model as well as extracting sigature weights using "python classify_gene_type.py".
+1. Run "python classify_gene_type.py" under "src/classification-gene-feature-extraction" to performing the training of classifier on the gene mutation status and evaluate on the model as well as extracting signature's weights".

-3. Run normalization_gene_cancer.py under "src/classification-feature-extraction" to normalize the selected weights for each gene and each cancer types using "python normalization_gene_cancer.py".
+3. Run "python normalization_gene_cancer.py" under "src/classification-gene-feature-extraction" to normalize the selected weights for each gene and each cancer types.

-4. Run heatmap_ploter.py under "src/classification-feature-extraction" to generate the heatmap of the sbs signature weights in each cancer and each gene using "python heatmap_ploter.py".
+4. Run "python heatmap_ploter.py" under "src/classification-gene-feature-extraction" to generate the heatmaps of the sbs signature weights in each cancer and each gene .